insanity54/extremetoaster-vaporware/README.md

 # extremetoaster-vaporware

-> Oh remember that site on which we studied learning tools in high school?
+> Oh remember that site on which we studied learning tools during school?

 > No.